Mritunjoyi Mujib: Subject and composition

-According to the university administration, the construction of this sculpture will increase the practice of progressiveness among the students.
-And this sculpture will play a role in transmitting the ideals of the founding father among the students who come from recent generations.
-It will inculcate non-communal spirit among all the students.
-The university administration pays homage to this mural on various national occasions of the country.
+According to the university administration, the construction of this sculpture would increase the progressiveness among the students.
+And this sculpture would play a role in transmitting the ideals of the founding president among the students who come from recent generations.
+It would inculcate non-communal spirit among all the students.
+The university administration used to paid homage to this mural on various national occasions of the country.

 Also, this establishment was used for various functions of the university.
 University internal functions are often held here, students sat here in their free time to chat and gossiping.
-Also, this place is very popular for students to claim.
 It was one of the tourist spots in Kushtia District and Jhenaidah District.